-I realise that this will not come as a shock to most people who read my blog and that many people don’t need research to confirm their experiences, but I think it is important to share the findings of studies which add weight to traditional knowledge and/or progress our thinking about everyday areas, and it is in that vein that I share the following news.
+I realise that this will not come as a shock to most people who read my blog.
+And many people don’t need research to confirm their experiences.
+But I think it is important to share the findings of studies which add weight to traditional knowledge and/or progress our thinking about everyday areas.
+So it is in that vein that I share the following research.

 A team of researchers in Italy has confirmed that, in spontaneous, naturally progressing labour, the rate of cervical dilatation is largely unpredictable.